KubaTaba1uga/stm32mp135f_ebook_reader/docs/display_driver.rst

 ==============

-We had issues sourcing and ordering multiple e-paper screens of the same model, so the project needs to support multiple displays and variants without changing application code.
+We had issues sourcing and ordering multiple e-paper screens of the same model, so the project needs to support multiple displays and variants without changing much of application code.

 The vendor **Waveshare** reference driver was difficult to integrate into our project.
 For this reason we implemented our own driver layer with a clean, consistent API.